 621 by the dark blue line in the left-hand side pane) is noteworthy.
 Even at 622 the lowest probability threshold, the f0.8 score remains at 0.5, unlike other 623 approaches where there is a significant decline in performance when the prob- 624 ability threshold takes very low values.

-625 Table 4 summarizes the results of the optimization of the notification 626 criteria for the combination methods in an identical way as Table 3 did for 627 the NWP.
+625 Table 4 summarizes the results of the optimization of the notification 626 criteria for the combination methods in an identical way as Table 3 did for 627 the NWPs.
 The results are organised by lead time ranges; for each range, the 628 table presents the optimized criteria (probability and persistence) and the 629 skill metrics (recall, precision and f0.8) for the four methods.
 As a baseline, 630 the first row in each lead time range shows the skill of ENS.
 The objective 631 of the optimization is again two-fold: to compare the four combinations of 632 NWP models, and to assess the added value of building a grand ensemble 633 instead of simply using the baseline.

 634 In the shortest lead time range, two combinations clearly outperform